 In addition, the app includes a workout builder where you can create your own workouts and even do group workouts with people you connect with.

 I tried a few of them, and the ERG mode worked well.
 However, I noticed the intervals didn’t match the diagram.
 I would also appreciate a sound alert about the start/end of an interval.
-The virtual gates also were not displayed every time (based on the diagram).
+The virtual gates were also not displayed every time (based on the diagram).

 User Friendliness and Connectivity